Pinafore/qb/README.md

 ## Dependencies

-Install the necessary Python packages into a virtual environment by running `poetry install` in the qanta directory.
+Install all necessary Python packages into a virtual environment by running `poetry install` in the qanta directory.
+Further qanta setup should be performed in the virtual environment.

 The virtual environment can be accessed by running `poetry shell`.